itsjohnjackson/ovpn-linux/README.md

 # ovpn-linux

+Note: This will not work by default, changes must be made.
+Please read everything on here.

 Simple bash script for selecting ovpn configurations within linux.\
 In my case it's a choice between a TCP and UDP VPN connection.